AdventuresInMinecraft/AdventuresInMinecraft.github.io/index.md

 # Starter Kits

-The Adventures in Minecraft Starter Kits contain what you need to get started coding Minecraft and can be downloaded here:
+The Adventures in Minecraft Starter Kits contain what you need to get started coding Minecraft and can be downloaded here.

-To setup your Adventures in Minecraft Starter Kit.
+To setup your Adventures in Minecraft Starter Kit:

 ## Windows PC Starter Kit